RealAudio Clip ( 49 min 36 sec )

 134:18:18 Bean: I know it.
 Okay.
 "Retrieve cutter and can".

-[This is the previously mentioned vacuum-sealed can which will protect a Surveyor cable and some tubing to see if they harbor lunar or terrestrial organisms.
+[The 'can' is a vacuum-sealed container variously called the Sealed Environmental Sample Container or the Special Environmental Sample container and is identical in form and function with the Lunar Environmental Sample Container Peter and Al filled with trench soil collected at 132:59:04.
+The 'can' they are about to use will protect a Surveyor cable and some tubing to see if they harbor lunar or terrestrial organisms.
 Pete will do the cutting while Al holds the can.
 Journal Contributor Ulli Lotzmann has provided a detail from Pete's checklist showing Ernie Reyes's two 'snoopy' astronauts carrying the bolt cutters at the Surveyor.]134:18:21 Bean: Okay.
 Here we go.
 There's the cutter.
 (Pause) Hey, this is easier in one-sixth g.
 That.
 (Pause) Here comes your cutter, babes.

 134:18:39 Conrad: Okay.